zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

 Pros and cons:
 - a ssh-agent is shared with other login shells
-- not easy to kill a ssh-agent
+- not easy to kill the ssh-agent

 ## Solution 3